 With over 700 historic Indigenous archaeological sites and 10,000 rock engravings (Petroglyphs), many dating back some 30,000 years, the Burrup Peninsula is now heritage listed.
 It’s the perfect place to discover the unique art, history and culture of the Indigenous peoples of the Pilbara.

 Deep rocky canyons lead to peaceful plunge pools in the beautiful Karijini National Park.
 Hundreds of islands with dazzling white beaches and untouched coral gardens are yours to explore on the Dampier Archipelago and Mackerel Islands.
 And yet the Pilbara is also known as the engine room of Australia - home to a massive mining industry in crude oil, salt, natural gas and iron ore.

-Explore the Pilbara's colonial past in Roebourne is the oldest settlement in the North West.
-Cossack is a ghost town and has many beautifully restored historical buildings which offer an insight to the hardships and successes of the first settlers.
+Explore the Pilbara's colonial past in Roebourne, which is the oldest settlement in the North West.
+Cossack is a ghost town and has many beautifully restored historical buildings, which offer an insight to the hardships and successes of the first settlers.

 Travel inland and you’ll experience the unique communities of the rugged outback, from Tom Price, the highest town in Western Australia, to Marble Bar, the hottest town in the country.

 Copyright 2020 The Pilbara | Terms and Conditions | Disclaimer